dritter/extended-table/README.md

 ### Flexible Rendering

 The easiest way to render a column is to provide a `propertyPath`.
-This could even be in nested Object.
+This could even be in a nested Object.
 Have a look at [deep-value](https://github.com/seidme/jsier/tree/master/deep-value#usage) to see more ways how to express paths.

 To render slightly more complex data you could specify `value`, that needs to